anasalmezyd/phase-0-css-rainbow-lab/README.md

 ## Review CSS Basics

-Cascading Style Sheets, or CSS, is a language created to style HTML documents by telling the browser how specific elements should look.
+Cascading/flow from one element to another/ Style Sheets, or CSS, is a language created to style HTML documents by telling the browser how specific elements should look.
 CSS does this by selecting elements based on their tag, ids, classes, or all of the above.
 The reason for CSS is the separation of concerns.
 We want HTML to focus on the